PiotrWalaszek/DeepLearnToolbox/README.md

 Directories included in the toolbox
 -----------------------------------

-`NN/`   - A library for Feedforward Backpropagation Neural Networks
+`NN/`   - A library for Feedforward Backpropagation Neural Networks (with GPU version)

-`CNN/`  - A library for Convolutional Neural Networks
+`CNN/`  - A library for Convolutional Neural Networks (CPU only)

-`DBN/`  - A library for Deep Belief Networks
+`DBN/`  - A library for Deep Belief Networks (CPU only)

-`SAE/`  - A library for Stacked Auto-Encoders
+`SAE/`  - A library for Stacked Auto-Encoders (CPU only)

-`CAE/` - A library for Convolutional Auto-Encoders
+`CAE/` - A library for Convolutional Auto-Encoders (CPU only)

 `util/` - Utility functions used by the libraries

 `data/` - Data used by the examples